NatLibFi/Annif-client/README.md

     from annif_client import AnnifClient

+    # then you can create your own client
+    annif = AnnifClient()

 ## Example invocation

-Here is the output from a typical session:
+Here is the output from a typical examploe session:

+    $ python3 annif_client.py
     Demonstrating usage of AnnifClient

     * Creating an AnnifClient object